ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-tree_demo.md

  --------

- Inside your ContentMine VM, open up a terminal (e.g. right click, select Terminal). type or copy-in & execute this script to make sure everything is up to date:
+ Inside your ContentMine VM, open up a terminal (e.g. right click, select Terminal).
+ Type or copy-in & execute this script to make sure everything is up to date:
  ```
  sh ebi_workshop_20141006/setup/ update_contentmine.sh
  ```